httpwg/http2-spec/draft.md

 When the h2r protocol is in use, User Agents MUST NOT indicate the connection has the same level of security as https:// (e.g. using a "lock device").

+If this proposal is adopted, the "h2r" protocol could be defined in
+{{I-D.ietf-httpbis-http2}} (most likely, Section 3), or in a separate document.

 # Security Considerations